-12.1 To the extent the notifiable data breaches scheme under Part IIIC of the Privacy Act 1988 (Cth) (Notifiable Data Breaches Scheme) applies to us, if we become aware of a Customer Data incident (Customer Data Incident) we will:
+12.1 To the extent that any data breach may be notifiable under the Privacy Act 1988 (Cth) or the Privacy Act 2020 (New Zealand), if we become aware of a Customer Data incident (Customer Data Incident) we will:

 12.2 Where you suspect that a Customer Data Incident has occurred, we will, within 30 days of receiving notice from you that you suspect that a Customer Data Incident has occurred, prepare an assessment to determine whether there are reasonable grounds to believe that a Customer Data Incident has occurred, and the costs of such assessment must be paid by you.